Nuitka/Nuitka-website/posts/bksahus-gsoc-wrap-up.rst

 * "max" and "min": `PR #442 <https://github.com/Nuitka/Nuitka/pull/442>`
    * This PR is work in progress and is half complete.
-   * This is the first optimizations in which I used reformulations instead of added in a new nodes.
+   * This is the first optimizations in which I used reformulations instead of added in a new node.
      Pseudo-code of "min" reformulation::

        def _min(a, b, c, ...):